apache/apisix-website/blog/en/blog/2024/07/18/advanced-url-rewrite-apisix.md

   - URL rewriting
 description: >
   I spoke at Swiss PgDay in Switzerland in late June.
 The talk was about how to create a no-code API with the famous PostgreSQL database, the related PostgREST, and Apache APISIX, of course.
 I already wrote about the idea in a previous post.
 However, I wanted to improve it, if only slightly.
   PostgREST offers a powerful `SELECT` mechanism.
-To list all entities with a column equal to a value, you need the following URL:
+To list all entities with a column equal to a value, you need the following command: curl /products?id=eq.1.
 tags: [Ecosystem]
 image: https://static.apiseven.com/uploads/2024/07/11/zFguMrgf_notebook-1840276.jpg
 ---